Anton Nemkin

-Anton Nemkin (Антон Игоревич Немкин; born August 22, 1983, Maykop, Adygea) is a Russian political figure and a deputy of the 8th State Duma.
+Anton Igorevich Nemkin (Антон Игоревич Немкин; born 22 August 1983) is a Russian politician.
+He is a deputy of the 8th State Duma.

 Until 2014, Nemkin served at the Federal Security Service.
 From 2017 to 2021, he was registered as an individual entrepreneur.
+In 2018, Nemkin founded a fund titled "Sochi Digital Valley" with an estimated volume of private investment of 250 million rubles.
+Since September 2021, he has served as the deputy of the 8th State Duma.

+Racing

 In 2017–2018, he was a pilot of the Russian auto racing series Mitjet 2L and piloted a racing car Honda Civic.
 In 2017, he created the "Motor Sharks" racing team.
 In 2019, he became a part of the Russian Circuit Racing Series.

-In 2018, Nemkin founded a fund titled "Sochi Digital Valley" with an estimated volume of private investment of 250 million rubles.
-Since September 2021, he has served as the deputy of the 8th State Duma.
+Nemkin was appointed vice president of the Russian Automobile Federation on 28 May 2025.

+Sanctions

 He is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.

+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the UK government in 2022 in relation to Russo-Ukrainian War.